How to become a registered childminder

 Criminal records, Disclosure and Barring Service Checks (DBS)

-For a ‘childminder without domestic premises’ everyone who will provide childcare on the non-domestic premises must apply for a Disclosure and Barring Service Check.
+For a childminder (without domestic premises) everyone providing childcare on the non-domestic premises must apply for a Disclosure and Barring Service Check.

 Health declaration form signed by your GP

-As part of your application you have to submit a health declaration form to Ofsted that your GP completes and signs.
+As part of your application you have to submit a health declaration form to Ofsted.
+Your GP needs to complete and sign it.
+Speak to your GP.

 As part of your application to register you also need: